le0pard/mongodb_logger/README.md

 In this callback send record without "\_id", because logger not wait for insert response from MongoDB.

+## Copy (migrate) data to another capped collection

+If you need create bigger capper collection, you should create new collection with new size and copy data from old collection to new.
+For this created special rake task:

+    rake mongodb_logger:copy_data["test_logs", 1024000]

+where "test\_logs" - name of collection, in which we want copy data, 1024000 - size of "test\_logs" collection in bytes (this value need, if such collection not exist).
+If you already created new collection and just need copy data, you can use the same command, but without last argument:

+    rake mongodb_logger:copy_data["test_logs"]

 ## Rack Middleware

 If you want use MongodbLogger not only in Rails app, you can try to use rack middleware: